EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 		return element;
 	};

 Important note: to proxy the configuration settings from the application to the child apps we can use placeholders, like the ones we used in the application templates.
-In our application we proxythe "identityManager" as a param of the Echo.IdentityServer.Controls.Auth app config by defining the "{config:identityManager}" placeholder.
+In our application we proxy the "identityManager" as a param of the Echo.IdentityServer.Controls.Auth app config by defining the "{config:identityManager}" placeholder.

 ## CSS rules